martijnarts/totempaal.tj/_posts/2018-7-9-python-dependency-management.md

 installed from that locked tree run the same code.
 This is extremely important for applications.
 You don't want to risk your production environment being different from your local machine, where you ran all your tests.
-For libraries, wedon't care so much about this: we defer the responsibility to the application builder.
+For libraries, we don't care so much about this: we defer the responsibility to the application builder.
 That also gives them the opportunity to update child dependencies independently.

 Traditionally in Python we lock dependencies with the `requirements.txt` file.
 It allows us the possibility to keep a flat list of your entire dependency